 An NBC News investigation has made alarming findings about a common consumer product.
 According to researchers, portable plastic gasoline containers – often red in color– create a "rare but real explosion hazard" to consumers.
 Although rare, many consumers use or have portable plastic gas cans, making incidents of explosions more frequent than one might think.
 According to industry estimates, Americans buy roughly 20 million gasoline containers each year.
-Currently in the U.S., it is estimated that there are more than 100 million plastic gas cans in circulation.
+In the U.S., it is currently estimated that there are more than 100 million plastic gas cans in circulation.

 With research results in hand, NBC News requested the federal government's Consumer Product Safety Commission (CPSC) to analyze injury and fatality data associated with the portable containers.
 CPSC ultimately found that since 1998, there have been a number of explosion incidents associated with the product, including:

 The risk of explosions occurs under certain limited conditions, when gas vapor mixtures explode inside of the cans.
 For a nearby consumer, these explosions can cause significant injuries, including severe burns and loss of fingers or limbs.
 Several other studies have supported claims that "flashback" explosions during the pouring of gasoline from a portable container are a real possibility.